kareem1207/Spark-Mind/Docs/architecture.md

-# Early Spark - Dementia Early Detection System Architecture
+# ForeKnow - Dementia Early Detection System Architecture

 ## Overview

-The Early Spark system is a comprehensive web-based platform for early dementia detection through cognitive assessments.
+The ForeKnow system is a comprehensive web-based platform for early dementia detection through cognitive assessments.
 It combines four different cognitive games with AI-powered analysis to provide risk assessments and detailed reports.

 ## System Architecture